USEPA/webcms/services/drupal/web/themes/epa_theme/source/_patterns/05-components/node-dialog/node-dialog--small/node-dialog--small.md

 ---
-el: .node-dialog
+el: .node-dialog--small
-title: Node Dialog
+title: Node Dialog (Small)
 state: in-progress
 ---
 The node dialog fields contain the dropdowns for the drupal local tasks